CiscoSecurity/sxo-05-security-workflows/docs/updates/september-2021.md

 # Upcoming Maintenance
 As part of our ongoing commitment to enhancing the SecureX platform, SecureX orchestration will undergo scheduled maintenance to improve performance and scalability.
 The maintenance will occur on the following staggered schedule:

-<div class="cisco-alert cisco-alert-info"><i class="fa fa-info-circle mr-1 cisco-icon-info"></i> The schedule for this maintenance has been changed.
-Please see the new dates in the table below.</div>

 | Region | Date | Start and End Time | Window Length |
 |:-------|:-----|:-------------------|:--------------|
 | Asia Pacific (APJC) | Saturday, September 11, 2021 | 11:00 PM - 4:00 AM SGT | 5 Hours |